axadn/sf2converter/README.md

 Similar converters/webpack loaders/sf2 players exist, but they are missing vital features (like velocity layers).
 Or worse, they force users to pick from remotely-hosted sample packs.

+### Known restrictions/limitations
+   1. Only one sample is allowed per zone.
+If a left and a right channel are detected on the same zone they will be mixed down into a single sample.
+  2. Explicit zones (key-ranges) will not work with the web-based samplers we are targeting.
+     Root notes will be used to define new zones.
+Support for explicit zones may be added eventually.